radar/guides/ecto.md

 If we found out that we made a mistake in this migration, we could run `mix ecto.rollback` to undo the changes in the migration.
 We could then fix the changes in the migration and run `mix ecto.migrate` again.
 If we ran `mix ecto.rollback` now, it would delete the table that we just created.

 We now have a table created in our database.
-The next step that we'll need to do is to create the model.
+The next step that we'll need to do is to create the schema.

-## Creating the model
+## Creating the schema

+The schema is an Elixir representation of data from our database.
+Each schema doesn't necessarily need to be tied to a table; they can be tied to database views too.

-Let's create the model within our application at `lib/friends/person.ex`:
+Let's create the schema within our application at `lib/friends/person.ex`:

 ```elixir
 defmodule Friends.Person do